Interested in getting involved in computational research? Interested in computers, math, or black holes?

 able to write software that "talks" to its constituent pieces.
 I do this with something called

-message passing interface (MPI) and also OpenMP, and there are lots of projects
+message passing interface (MPI) and also OpenMP.

-If you're interested in this kind of research, please send me an email.
-If you're interested but intimidated, don't worry...
+If you're interested in this kind of research, please send me an email describing your experience with: (i) math, (ii) programming, (iii) the Linux OS, and (iv) physics/astronomy.

-there are projects within reach even if you don't have experience.
 We've got lots of computational resources,